+Paul Barnes

+Non-Executive Chairman

-Paul Barnes, Non-Executive Chairman, appointed 2010, retiring from the Board at the Company's December 2020 AGM.
-(Chairman of Nomination Committee and Member of Audit and Remuneration committees)
+Appointed 2010, retiring from the Board at the Company's December 2020 AGM

+Chairman of Nomination Committee and Member of Audit and Remuneration committees

-Paul Barnes trained and qualified in accountancy practice where he experienced assignments ranging from plc audit to mergers and acquisitions.
+Paul Barnes trained and qualified in accountancy practice where he experienced assignments ranging from plc audits to mergers and acquisitions.
 He has served as Finance Director for a number of publicly listed companies in various sectors on several stock exchanges.
-Having joined Tristel in 2004 as Finance Director, he transitioned to a non-executive role in June 2010 and in founding Amersham Investment Management, an FCA regulated Investment Management Firm, subsequently also became a Member of the Chartered Institute for Securities and Investment.
+Having joined Tristel in 2004 as Finance Director, he transitioned to a Non-Executive role in June 2010 and founded Amersham Investment Management, an FCA regulated Investment Management Firm.
+Subsequently he also became a Member of the Chartered Institute for Securities and Investment.
 Paul brings the following skills to Tristel's Board:

-- An ability to analyse, question and test business proposals with an eye both for detail and the wider strategic picture - An articulate and "down to earth" communicator - A keen understanding of the challenges involved in managing business risks - A sound grasp of finance and principled guardianship of investors' interests
+- An ability to analyse, question and test business proposals with an eye both for detail and the wider strategic picture - An articulate and 'down to earth' communicator - A keen understanding of the challenges involved in managing business risks - A sound grasp of finance and principled guardianship of investors' interests

+David Orr

+Non-Executive Director

-David Orr, Non-Executive Director, appointed 2015 (Member of Remuneration, Audit & Nomination Committees)
+Member of Remuneration, Audit and Nomination Committees